 - 1 teaspoon garlic powder

-🍴What to serve with BBQ baby back ribs
+๐ฝ๏ธWhat to serve with BBQ baby back ribs

 Store leftovers sealed airtight and refrigerated for 4 days or frozen for 4 months.

 This is easier than you think.
 I like to use my fingers and a butter knife.
-And many times, the best part of the knife is the handle.
+Often, the best part of the knife is the handle.
 Work your way under it in the area of a rib near an end.
 Then, once you can get a good hold on it, start pulling at an angle, and it will come off.
 It is an acquired skill, so you won't be perfect the first time.

 No, but some people do.
 It will interfere with smoking.
 But it will not interfere much with cooking time.
 I prefer to have the surface and rub exposed to the grill environment for good bark development.

-🐖About Baby Back Ribs
+๐About Baby Back and Other Pork Ribs

-Since they are meatier and in higher demand, baby back ribs will cost more but are well worth the price, in my opinion.

 Other pork ribs are bone-in spare ribs and St. Louis ribs.
 St. Louis ribs are spare ribs with the sternum, some cartilage, and rib ends removed.
+Since baby back ribs are meatier and in higher demand, they will cost more but are well worth the price, in my opinion.

-While this recipe centers on baby back ribs, the same method can be used for spare ribs or St. Louis ribs.
+While this recipe centers on baby back ribs, the same method can be used for pork spare ribs and St. Louis ribs.
+They will just take a bit longer.

 Ingredients

-- 1 rack baby back ribs - or more
+- 1 rack baby back ribs

-- ½ cup rub of your choice
+- ยฝ cup rub of your choice

 Excellent rub if you don't have one.
 Enough for 2 slabs.
 Cut in half to have less leftover if you want, but I save it for next time.

-- 8 tablespoons brown sugar - ½ cup
+- 8 tablespoons brown sugar - ยฝ cup

 - 3 tablespoons kosher salt